MartB/RETC/README.md

 ```
 ### Razer
 **The razer sdk implementation is just forwarding to the real and installed sdk if available.**
-The only functionality you lose is the specific device effects from *CreateEffect*. (no biggie)

 ### Which applications are supported?
 Pretty much every application that uses the Razer Chroma SDK through the supplied dlls is supported.